-Amazon has set a few brand protections in place to stop the sale of counterfeit items.
-However, it is still a very low priority for the website.
-That’s because they want to cater to their customers’ interests in low prices and fast shipping.
-More than meeting the demands of luxury brand owners.
+While Amazon has set a few brand protections in place to stop the sale of counterfeit items, it is still low priority for the website.
+That’s because they want to cater to their customers’ interests in low prices and fast shipping more than meeting the demands of luxury brand owners.

-While the two brands may be the current leaders in the e-commerce world, Amazon and Walmart are retail experts, not luxury retail experts.
+While the two brands are the current leaders in the e-commerce world, Amazon and Walmart are retail experts, not luxury retail experts.
 They don’t have the years or knowledge and expertise in how to market high-quality products to the masses.
-These two companies deal with products sold for the lowest possible price to meet the demands of their customers.
-And luxury items are typically not sold at a discount.
-It would be difficult to gain the interest of a usual Walmart or Amazon customer accustomed to buying jewelry at a much lower price and entice them to purchase a brand-new Tiffany necklace or Rolex watch with no discounts applied.
+These two companies deal with products sold for the lowest possible price to meet demands of their customers.
+And luxury items are not sold at a discount.
+It’s difficult to gain the interest of a Walmart or Amazon customer who purchases jewelry at a much lower price and entice them to purchase a brand-new Tiffany necklace or Rolex watch with no discounts applied.

-There may be a few Amazon or Walmart shoppers interested in buying luxury items.
-But it wouldn’t’ be enough for these brands to make the switch to these online retailers.
-Their products wouldn’t appeal to the main target audience for the e-commerce giants and it simply would be a waste of time for everyone involved.
+While there may be a few Amazon or Walmart shoppers interested in buying luxury items, it wouldn’t’ be enough for these brands to make the switch to these online retailers.
+Their products wouldn’t appeal to the main target audience for the e-commerce giants.
+It’s a waste of time for everyone involved.

 V12 Strategies offers marketing assistance for your brand to help it grow and prosper.
 These experts know all about today’s marketing trends and are here to help make changes to your current strategy.
-Consult with their marketing strategists today for advice and assistance on how to improve your brand’s presence in the marketing world.
+Consult with their marketing strategists today for advice and assistance on how to improve your brand’s marketing.